 - For specimens submitted by health care providers participating in Oregon’s Outpatient Influenza‐Like Illness Surveillance Network (ILINet):

-Check the 'MOL IA/IB QUAL: INFLUENZA SPECIMEN OR ISOLATE SUBMITTED FOR CDC/WHO SURVEILLANCE' box under the Virus Isolation heading and write in 'ILINet' in the Comments section on Form 42.
+Check the 'MOL IA/IB QUAL: INFLUENZA SPECIMEN OR ISOLATE SUBMITTED FOR CDC/WHO SURVEILLANCE' box under the Virus Isolation heading and write in 'ILINet' in the Study ID box on Form 42.

 - For specimens from patients hospitalized with influenza-like illness in the Portland Tri-county area (patients who are residents of Multnomah, Clackamas and Washington counties):

-Check the 'MOL IA/IB QUAL: INFLUENZA SPECIMEN OR ISOLATE SUBMITTED FOR CDC/WHO SURVEILLANCE' box under the Virus Isolation heading and write in 'Hospitalized' in the Comments section on Form 42.
+Check the 'MOL IA/IB QUAL: INFLUENZA SPECIMEN OR ISOLATE SUBMITTED FOR CDC/WHO SURVEILLANCE' box under the Virus Isolation heading and write in 'Hospitalized' in the Study ID box on Form 42.

 NOTE: We encourage submission of specimens even if rapid influenza tests are negative or have not been performed.
 However, results of this testing will not be available for 3 days; thus, clinical decision making about treatment or isolation precautions should not be based on these test results.